HobbitLong/CMC/README.md

+Unfortunately, due to the rejection by ICCV'19, sorry that I have to delay the release of other features before we finalize the paper (in other words, get it published somewhere).

 ## Contrastive Multiview Coding

 This repo covers the implementation for CMC, which learns representations from multiview data in a self-supervised way (by multiview, we mean multiple sensory, multiple modal data, or literally multiple viewpoint data.
 It's flexible to define what is a "view"):